Learn how to time the planting of your seasonal crops in your greenhouse with our Growing Dome Greenhouse Planting Schedule.

 Planning Seasons: February, August, and December

-Planning for the upcoming season should generally take place a month before your previous seasonal crops are finished producing.
+Setting up a greenhouse planting schedule to plan for the upcoming season should generally take place a month before your previous seasonal crops are finished producing.
 This gives you ample time to plan, order, and organize all your seeds.
 In Colorado (and all other states in zones 4-5) February, August, and December are the best times to plan for your upcoming seasonal crops.
 However, regardless of what zone you’re in, some of the major priorities at hand are soil amendment, preparing for pest mitigation, bed design, and moving seasonal plants.

-Before diving into the Growing Dome Planting Schedule, soil amendment always takes first priority, as none of your crops will grow if the soil is spent.
+Before diving into the Growing Dome Greenhouse Planting Schedule, soil amendment always takes first priority, as none of your crops will grow if the soil is spent.
 Growing year-round in a Growing Dome will make your soil especially prone to nutrient deficiency.
 If you have not changed or amended your soil at all within the last year, dig around in various parts of your garden beds and look at the quality of the soil.
 Please refer to our articles on soil amendment and soil composition for more detailed information on caring for your soil.

 The planning seasons are also a great time to reduce your potential pests next year by designing your beds with pest resistant plants such as garlic, marigolds, wormwood (in pot only), and other strongly scented plants.
-It is also wise at this time to stock up on items such as wasp, mice, and bug traps so that you’re prepared for when the time comes.
+It is also wise at this time to stock up on items such as wasp, mice, and bug traps so that you’re prepared when the time comes.
 Copper mesh or wire is another useful item to have on hand; Placing copper around new seedlings distributes a charge which shocks and repels insects and slugs.
 Because of the fertilizer they produce, killing slugs is only advised when there are too many – it is much better to control them using copper around new shoots.

 If you are bringing outside plants into the Growing Dome (or vise versa), focus on moving your smaller plants and/or pruning the larger ones; More established plants can often go into shock when moved from one drastic temperature to another.
 Spraying your plants with SAFER (or an equivalent mild soap) and cleaning the leaves will remove potential pests and eggs found on the plant.